 |Academic Term||Autumn Semester / Academic Year|

 |Credits||20 - 28 UW credits per semester|

 |Eligibility||Junior standing or above by time of departure;

 min.
 3.0 GPA

-|Adviser||Mike Renes | firstname.lastname@example.org|
+|Program Manager||Mike Renes | firstname.lastname@example.org|

 |May 15 (Spring Semester)|

-Located in the heart of Lyon, University of Lyon 3 - Jean Moulin is a French public university with over 20,000 students.
-The university has three campuses in the city of Lyon, with the majority of students at "Les Quais" in the city center along the Rhone River.
-Like Paris and Marseilles, Lyon is divided into municipal Arrondissements.
-Lyon is an ancient city founded by the Romans in 43 BC, and is France's second largest metropolitan area after Paris.
-The city has excellent public transportation.
+Located in the heart of Lyon, University of Lyon 3 - Jean Moulin is a French public university with over 28,500 enrolled students.
+The university has three campuses in the city, with the majority of students residing at "Les Quais" in the city center along the Rhone River.
+Students in Lyon have two study options: the SELF Program or the DEUF Program.

-You can begin your search for courses right here: University Jean Moulin course catalog
+Students can begin their search for courses right here: University Jean Moulin course catalog

 If you’re looking for a record of how courses from this institution have been transferred in the past, visit the credit equivalency database to help you determine what foreign courses might satisfy your academic needs here at the UW.